TomoTom0/yt_TypstCompile_withSvg/README.md

 2. `.pdf` images are converted to `.svg` images.
 3. Typst Document is compiled to `.pdf` file.

 The step 1 and 2 are necessary to compile Typst Document with drawio images including texts.
 If not, the texts in drawio images are not shown correclty in the compiled document.
+You can additional information from [official issue](https://github.com/typst/typst/issues/1421).

 Or you can compile with VSCode Extension `Tinymist Typst` simply if there is no svg files.